cgillinger/StationWeather/README.md

-# Netatmo Weather Edge Extension
+# StationWeather Browser Extension

-A Microsoft Edge extension to display information from your Netatmo weather station directly in your browser.
+A browser extension to display information from your weather station directly in your browser.

 ## Features

-- View real-time weather data from your Netatmo weather station
+- View real-time weather data from your weather station
-- Supports all Netatmo module types: main station, indoor, outdoor, rain, and wind modules
+- Supports all module types: main station, indoor, outdoor, rain, and wind modules
 - Displays temperature, humidity, CO2 levels, pressure, wind, and rain data
 - Quick glance at current conditions via the extension popup
 - Customize which measurements are displayed